What Is Gross National Product (GNP)?

-Gross national product (GNP) is the sum of all domestic and foreign output created by citizens of a given country.
+Gross national product (GNP) is the sum of all domestic and foreign output generated by citizens of a given country.
 It can be measured by spending or by income.
-GNP includes activities by citizens and companies abroad, but excludes activities by foreigners within the country.
+GNP includes activities by citizens and companies abroad, but it excludes activities by foreigners within the country.

 GDP vs. GNP

-GDP (or gross domestic product) is another common metric that’s used to measure the economic activity of a country.
-The main difference between GDP and GNP is that GDP is limited to activity within a country’s borders.
-Here’s a quick breakdown on how the two compare:
+Gross domestic product (GDP) is another common metric that’s used to measure the economic activity of a country.
+The main difference is that GDP is limited to activity within a country’s borders.
+The simplest way to understand the difference between GDP and GNP is with the following breakdown:

 How to Calculate GNP